beginning of content

 Types of abuse include:

-Domestic violence can affect anyone in the community.
-This is regardless of their level of income, status, sex, gender, age, race or culture.
+Domestic and family violence can affect anyone, whatever their status, sex, gender, age, race or culture.
 Most victims are women and children, and most perpetrators are male.

-The risk of domestic violence is highest around the time of a relationship breakdown.
+The risk of domestic and family violence is highest if the relationship is affected by:

-Other risk factors include pregnancy and alcohol or drug addiction (affecting the victim or perpetrator).
-Women with a history of mental illness and Aboriginal and/or Torres Strait Islander people are more likely to experience domestic violence.
+Women with a history of mental illness and Aboriginal and/or Torres Strait Islander people are more likely to experience domestic and family violence.

-If you are affected by domestic violence you can:
+If you are affected by domestic violence you might:

-As well as physical injuries, people in an abusive relationship may also be at risk of sexually transmitted infections (STIs).
+People in an abusive relationship may also be at risk of:

-Signs that a child is being abused include:
+Signs that a child might be suffering abuse include:

 What is the 'cycle of abuse'?

-First there is a build-up — tension starts to increase, with verbal, emotional or financial abuse occurring.
-The abuser may become moody and withdraw affection.
-The person being abused may feel that they have to check their behaviour to avoid triggering the abuser.
+1. First there is a build-up of tension.
+The victim may feel fearful or that they have to change their behaviour to avoid triggering the abuser.

-Both people then may enter a honeymoon phase, also known as ‘love bombing’.
-This is when the abuser may shower the person being abused with gifts and affection.
+Both people may then enter a honeymoon or calm phase, also known as 'love bombing'.
+This is when the abuser may shower the victim with gifts and affection.

 What can I do if I'm in an abusive relationship?